Lincoln

 How to Pronounce Lincoln

 Our model has identified 4 different pronunciations for the name Lincoln.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 53.2% confident that Lincoln is pronounced as LIHNGK-uhn.
-The next most likely pronunciation is LIHN-kuhn, at 21.3% confidence.
+Our model is 53.2% confident that Lincoln is pronounced as LIHNGK-uhn, which has 2 syllables.
+The next most likely pronunciation is LIHN-kuhn, at 21.3% confidence, with 2 syllables.

 LIHN-kuhn (2 syllables)